Overview of Cloud Pak for Data as a Service

 The following image shows what the Overview page of a deployment space might look like.

 Categories are where your governance team creates and manages governance artifacts that enrich data assets in catalogs.
 Categories require the IBM Knowledge Catalog service.

 The following image shows what a category might look like.

 You can create specialized data assets in other workspaces and move them to projects and catalogs:

 - The Watson Query service provides a workspace to virtualize data assets over many data sources.

 - The Match360 service provides a workspace to configure and explore a 360-degree view of customer data.

-The platform includes an integrated Gallery that provides sample data assets, notebooks, and projects.
+The platform includes an integrated Resource hub that provides sample data assets, notebooks, and projects.
 Sample notebooks provide examples of data science and machine learning code.
 Sample projects, including industry accelerators, contain sets of data, models, other assets, and detailed instructions on how to solve a particular business problem.
-The Gallery also provides Knowledge Accelerators, which contain sets of governance artifacts that you can import to provide business vocabularies for specific industries.
+The Resource hub also provides Knowledge Accelerators, which contain sets of governance artifacts that you can import to provide business vocabularies for specific industries.

-The following image shows what the Gallery looks like.
+The following image shows what the Resource hub looks like.

 - About the Cloud Pak for Data as a Service product